josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🧟‍♀️_the_zombie_bit_the_frankenstack.md

 Or we were sucking up to people who are no longer deemed trustworthy by the public.

 Better to level the score before the match is rained off; the rain here is rather unpredictable, no?
 And we are out at the summer months; we no longer have Hindustan to retreat to.

+this can also change gow much we will pay in "forgiveness money" in the icj, so i really think we ought to dig it up, embarrassing though it is.
+those assets are not protected by ipa; ours are, and our citizens are our best ones.